open-policy-agent/opa/docs/content/annotations.md

 Schema files can be referenced by path, where each path starts with the `schema` namespace, and trailing components specify the path of the schema file (sans file-ending) relative to the root directory specified by the `--schema` flag on applicable commands.
+If the `--schema` flag is not present, referenced schemas are ignored during type checking.

 ```live:rego/metadata/schemas_ref:module:read_only
 # METADATA